 Humidity is something else to bear in mind.
 When moving to a dryer climate everything from your skin to your hair acts differently.
 Sometimes it will settle the tight curls you've had your whole life, but it can also dry and crack skin along with other ailments.

 Living on a volcanic island, we have more natural disaster potential than most other places.

 Bear in mind the locals will be as chill as you are about all the hazards here on the island.
 So there's no need to panic, but these should be considered depending on the region.

 Here's some things you should consider:

 - We get hit every once in a while.
 In Florida and the Southern states: batten down the hatches because storms like Katrina can really ruin your day.

 - ... not so much.
 That's definitely a Big Island thing.
 If any of the volcanoes in the Cascades woke up you'd hear about it.
 They tend to rumble before they blow.
 That said if you're going to Montana, Yellowstone it might be worth researching.

 - ... again probably not.
 You will most likely be land locked, but if you're on the West Coast and maybe Florida it's a remote possibility.

 - Perhaps.
 Depends on what kind of terrain you're moving to.

 - Here's something you probably haven't experienced.
-The clouds turn colors like green and brown, lightning starts looking pink, purple.
+The clouds turn colors like green and brown, lightning starts looking pink and purple.
 Then you hear that familiar tsunami siren and it means "duck and cover, right now!"
 Like - lock yourself in a basement, closet, or inner room away from glass and the edges of the structure.
 Why?
 Because things like houses or cows decide to take flying lessons without any landing gear or breaks.

 - Think volcano, but much faster, and affected by the wind.

 - It's like when the catchment is really low.
 Short showers, water conservation.

 Being on an island in the middle of the Pacific isolates the inhabitants from many potential creature dangers.
 Listed below are some plants and animals you may want to be aware of, depending on the region you visit: